Today, I will tell you about the cold working process and its working in detail. In the last article, I discussed Hot Working Process in detail.

 - Due to higher yield strength and low ductility, the maximum amount of deformation that can be given is limited by the capability of the press and hammer.

 The cold working process is used to manufacture different products in industries like large flat sheets, metal tubes, screw heads, riveted joints, and much more. cold working is used by different industries like aviation, iron and steel, automobile, etc. Cold working is majorly used for ductile metals.

 As this process gives smooth finishing and strength it is also used after the hot working of metals.
 By the application of the different methods of cold working like sheering, cold rolling, and cold extrusion multiple products are produced.

 - Forging vs Casting

 - Lathe Machine

 - Slotter Machine

-There are different methods of cold working like cold rolling, cold extrusion, cold drawing, sheering, bending but the most commonly used method is sheering and cold drawing.
+There are different methods of cold working like cold rolling, cold extrusion, cold drawing, sheering, and bending but the most commonly used method is sheering and cold drawing.